 - 1 tablespoon olive oil

 - 5 plums (red or black), pitted and diced Optionally, peel the plums for a smoother sauce

 - ¼ cup soy sauce (use gluten-free soy sauce if needed)

 - 1 tablespoon rice vinegar

 - 1 teaspoon sugar (optional, to taste) Amount needed will depend on how sweet your plums are.
 If plums are very sweet, you can omit.

 - 2 King salmon fillets (~4oz each)

 - pinch salt, pepper

-Add the soy sauce and cayenne, and continue sautéing for another 2 minutes.
+- Add the soy sauce and cayenne, and continue sautéing for another 2 minutes.
 Once the sauce has thickened, turn the heat to low, and add the vinegar.
+Taste the sauce, and add sugar if desired.
 Remove the sauce from heat, and cover the pan to keep the sauce warm while you grill the salmon.

 - Pat salmon dry.
 Sprinkle both sides with salt and pepper.